-The City supports the 4(d) Affordable Housing Incentive Program which provides owners of unsubsidized rental housing 4(d) status in exchange for 10-year affordability restrictions to serve households at or below 60% AMI.
-The City does not support changes to this program without a comprehensive study to examine the property tax implications for cities and their residents.
+The City has establisted a 4(d) Affordable Housing Incentive Program which provides owners of unsubsidized rental housing 4(d) status in exchange for 10-year affordability restrictions to serve households at or below 60% AMI.
+The City does not support changes to the 4(d) property tax classification without a comprehensive study to examine the property tax implications for cities and their residents.